 If you have many plants to protect, Haxnicks Easy Tunnel Row Cover is the way to grow.
 It offers shelter to an entire row, forming a barrier that retains humidity and warmth, while protecting against frosts and harsh weather.
 Made of polyethylene supported by galvanized steel hoops, you'll get years of use out of it, and the hoops can be stacked against each other for easy storage.

 A more solid way to protect your plants is by building a cold frame, which is like a mini greenhouse.
 You can get instructions on how to build and use cold frames from the extensions of Cornell University, the University of Missouri and Ohio State University.
 There are also do-it-yourself videos available on YouTube.

-If you want to save time and don’t want to search for materials, we sell a Cold Frame Mini-Greenhouse kit that is easily assembled and provides more than 5 sq. feet of growing space.
+If you want to save time and don't want to search for materials, we sell a Cold Frame Mini-Greenhouse kit that is easily assembled and provides more than 5 sq. feet of growing space.
 Constructed of durable, UV-protected panels, the adjustable polycarbonate roof provides maximum light, adequate ventilation, UV protection, and easy access.
-It’s on sale for $49.99 until September 15, with free shipping.

 Serious gardeners will want to build or buy a greenhouse sooner or later.
 Actually, sooner is better, because you'll get so much benefit from a greenhouse that whenever you get one, you'll wish you had gotten it sooner!

 Naturally, building a greenhouse is more involved than building a cold frame.
 If you're up for a project of this size, instructions and plans are available from West Virginia University Extension as well as from North Carolina State University Extension.